mbeckh/cmake-utils/README.md

 -   Check includes of precompiled header files in a way similar to include-what-you-use.

+-   Supports unity builds for build and clang-tidy (no support for include-what-you-use and precompiled header check).

 -   [Script](#visual-studio-integration) for running single file compilation, clang-tidy, include-what-you-use and the precompiled header check from within Visual Studio.
 Single file compilation is provided as an alternative to the built-in feature of Visual Studio which fails with an error message if a precompiled header is used.